 Connected Healthcare Loblaw's pharmacies provide convenience and care by serving as trusted healthcare partners to millions of Canadians every day.
 Loblaw is making targeted strategic investments to expand access to health services for Canadian families.
-In 2021, Loblaw introduced its PC Health app nationally, providing Canadians with a personalized front-door to health and wellness products and services.
+Loblaw introduced its PC Health app nationally, providing Canadians with a personalized front-door to health and wellness products and services.
 Since its launch, the app has had over 2 million downloads.
-In addition, Loblaw acquired Lifemark Health Group ("Lifemark") in 2022, bringing physiotherapy, massage, and other rehabilitation services into its healthcare ecosystem.
+In addition, Loblaw acquired Lifemark in 2022, bringing physiotherapy, massage, and other rehabilitation services into its healthcare ecosystem.
 In support of its Connected Healthcare strategy, Loblaw has been implementing new tools and technology to allow pharmacists to play an elevated role in the delivery of care by offering an expanded scope of services.
-In 2023, Loblaw also opened 74 Pharmacy Care Clinics to expand access to care for Canadians
+By the end of 2024, Loblaw also opened 152 Pharmacy Care Clinics to expand access to care for Canadians.
+In January 2025, Shoppers Drug Mart announced the sale of Wellwise by Shoppers to Verillium Health Care, which is expected to close in the first quarter of 2025.